-Academic machine learning courses will usually focus on the modeling process—the methods for translating data (e.g., the table above) into the models (e.g., the decision tree), which are the algorithms that tell you how input values (the country in which the card was issued, the number of countries where the card was used, etc.) map to output values (was the transaction fraudulent or not?).
+Academic machine learning courses will usually focus on the modeling process—the methods for translating data (e.g., the table above) into the models (e.g., the decision tree), which are the algorithms that tell you how input values (the country in which the card was issued, the number of countries from which the card was used, etc.) map to output values (was the transaction fraudulent or not?).
 The process that takes the input data table above and produces the “best” tree is an example of a particular machine learning method.
 Modeling involves a number of steps, which depend on the nature of your data and the models you chose to use.
 While we won’t go into too much detail, a high-level overview follows.

 First, we need to obtain training data.
 Before we can begin automatically detecting fraud, we need a dataset with examples of it.
 For each example, we need to have recorded (or be able to compute retrospectively) a range of input properties that could be useful in making future predictions about the output value.
 These input properties are called features.
 The collection of inputs together for a given sample is a feature vector.
-In our example above, the feature vector had a length of three (the country in which the card was issued, the number of countries where the card was used in the past day, and the payment amount in USD).
+In our example above, the feature vector had a length of three (the country in which the card was issued, the number of countries from which the card was used in the past day, and the payment amount in USD).

 However, feature vectors with hundreds or thousands of features are not uncommon.
 In fact, Radar uses hundreds of features and most of them are aggregates computed from across the Stripe network.
 As our network size expands, each feature becomes more informative because our training data becomes more representative of the feature’s entire data set, including all non-Stripe data.
 The output value—in our running example, the boolean as to whether or not the transaction was fraudulent—is often called a target or label.
 The training data thus consists of a large number of feature vectors and their corresponding output values.